scribe-src/objc-unit/README.md

 ### objc-unit

-The `objc-unit` module implements a tiny, DRY unit testing framework built to test small OSX applications.
+The `objc-unit` module implements a tiny, minimal unit testing framework built to test small OSX applications.
 It consists of one `.m` file and one `.h` file: simply drop it in to your project, add the files to your test target, define some specs, compile and run!

 #### How does it work?